DanNduati/python-testing/README.md

 For tests that fail, the report gives a detailed breakdown of the failure.
 In the example above, the test failed because assert False always fails.
 Finally, the report gives an overall status report of the test suite.

+### 2. State and dependency management
+Pytest enables explicit dependency declarations by use of <b>fixtures</b>.
+Fixtures are functions that create data or test doubles or initialize some system state for the test suite.
+Any test that wants to use a fixture must explicitly accept it as an argument, so dependencies are always stated upfront.Fixtures can also make use of other fixtures, again by declaring them explicitly as dependencies.

+### 3. Test filtering
+As your test suite grows, you may find that you want to run just a few tests on a feature and save the full suite for later. pytest provides a few ways of doing this:
+- <b>Name-based filtering</b> : You can limit pytest to running only those tests whose fully qualified names match a particular expression.
+You can do this with the -k parameter.
+- <b>Directory scoping</b> : By default, pytest will run only those tests that are in or under the current directory.
+- <b>Test categorization</b> : pytest can include or exclude tests from particular categories that you define.
+You can do this with the -m parameter.

+Test categorization in particular is a subtly powerful tool. pytest enables you to create marks, or custom labels, for any test you like.
+A test may have multiple labels, and you can use them for granular control over which tests to run.
+Later in this tutorial, you’ll see an example of how pytest marks work and learn how to make use of them in a large test suite.

+### 4. Test Parameterization
+When you’re testing functions that process data or perform generic transformations, you’ll find yourself writing many similar tests.
+They may differ only in the input or output of the code being tested.
+This requires duplicating test code, and doing so can sometimes obscure the behavior you’re trying to test. pytest offers a way of collecting several tests into one in which each test can pass or fail independently.

+### 5. Plugin-Based Architecture
+pytest users have developed a rich ecosystem of helpful plugins due to its openness to customization

+#### Fixtures:Managing State and Dependencies
+pytest fixtures are a way of providing data, test doubles, or state setup to your tests.
+Fixtures are functions that can return a wide range of values.
+Each test that depends on a fixture must explicitly accept that fixture as an argument.
+##### When to create fixtures
+If you find yourself writing several tests that all make use of the same underlying test data, then a fixture may be in your future.
+You can put the repeated data into a single function decorated with @pytest.fixture to indicate that the function is a pytest fixture.You can then use the fixture by adding it as an argument to your tests.
+Its value will be the return value of the fixture function.
+#### Fixtures at scale
+You can move fixtures from test modules into more general fixture-related modules.
+That way, you can import them back into any test modules that need them.
+This is a good approach when you find yourself using a fixture repeatedly throughout your project. pytest looks for `conftest.py` modules throughout the directory structure.
+Each conftest.py provides configuration for the file tree pytest finds it in.
+You can use any fixtures that are defined in a particular `conftest.py` throughout the file’s parent directory and in any subdirectories.
+This is a great place to put your most widely used fixtures.
 ## <b>License</b>
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=for-the-badge)](LICENSE)